gklyne/annalist/documents/installing-annalist.md

 For a cursory test, try pointing your browser at https://annalist.example.net/: the Annalist site front page, listing available collections, should appear.
 For a more demanding test, try logging in to Annalist using the `Login` button, and selecting Google for the authentication provider.

-### Setting up nginx on Ubuntu to forward HTTPS requests
+### Setting up Nginx on Ubuntu to forward HTTPS requests

 @@NOTE: these instructions need testing@@